 Despite all the various offers, I still found the prices for Rocket Russian to be a bit steep considering what’s included and I don’t think I’d really recommend the course to anyone even if it were free.

-Although beginners will certainly learn some basic words and phrases as well as a bit about the country, I think that you’d definitely have more success with other resources.
+Although beginners will certainly learn some basic words and phrases as well as a bit about the country, I think that you’d definitely have more success with a different course.

 Due to its many deficiencies, it is impossible to recommend Rocket Russian to prospective learners as the content just isn’t that good and you can certainly find way better resources which are much better value if you just shop around a bit.